clear-code/lua-web-driver/docs/reference/thread-pool.md

 ### `join() -> void` {#join}

 This method start thread and execute `consumer` of argument of [`web-driver.ThreadPool.new()`][thread-pool-new].
-This method executes also end processing of each thread also.
+This method executes also end processing of each thread.

 So, this method returns when finished execute of all thread.